sumittttpaul/RedStore/README.md

 ## Functionalities Implemented

-It is just a front-end user interface built in HTML and CSS.
+It is a front-end user interface built in HTML and CSS.